What do my results mean?

 A full assessment by an educational psychologist is likely to have around 12 or 15 tasks, and possibly fewer if they want to measure something specific like memory or attention.

-We have chosen eight domains that consulting neuropsychologists and educational psychologists consider to be vital to effective learning.
+We have chosen nine domains that consulting neuropsychologists and educational psychologists consider to be vital to effective learning.
 We wanted to create an accessible assessment that wasn’t overwhelming but provides a good starting point for ways to improve and personalise learning.

 Our assessment is not a diagnosis tool.
 Many of our cognitive tasks are used in the diagnostic process but further investigation and context is needed to make a formal diagnosis.
 If you think you should be receiving specific support with your learning and development, then you should absolutely talk to your course leaders or employers – they are there to help.

 Learning differences or difficulties affect people differently, and there are multiple ways to measure a single domain.